 If you boil it down, marketing is the sharing of information.
 Businesses, organizations, and individuals use marketing to share information about products, services, and content.
 How you convey that information is where marketing methodologies differ.
 There are two broad categories of sharing marketing information about your business — the outbound way and the inbound way.

 What is Outbound Marketing?

 Outbound marketing involves strategically placing products, advertisements (take a look at these top ads), or businesses in front of an audience.
 Oftentimes, these efforts are continuous and repetitive in order to see engagement.
 Outbound marketing is based on the idea of pushing out information to an audience.

 - Print advertisements

-Your audience when outbound marketing may be targeted — like an ad in a women’s magazine targeted towards middle-aged women interested in home decor.
+Your audience when outbound marketing may be targeted — like an ad in a women’s magazine designed for middle-aged women interested in home decor.
 Or an outbound audience may be vast and all-inclusive, like a billboard in Times Square.
-Whatever the size or strategy behind choosing an audience, the point is to push information out to capture attention and interest, even if they're not already looking for you.
+Whatever the size or strategy behind choosing an audience, the point is to push information out to capture attention and interest, even if that audience is not already looking for you.